Notable People

 It began as a burglary that powerful people wanted to shrink, dismiss, and outwait.
 What Bernstein and Woodward did was keep following the money, the cover-up, the chain of authority, and the accumulating evidence that the break-in belonged to a much larger abuse of power.

 History's long Watergate overview still treats that reporting as a turning point in the scandal.
-That is not just institutional nostalgia.
+That is more than institutional nostalgia.
 It reflects the extent to which Watergate became a professional benchmark.
 If journalism was going to claim a public purpose, this was one of the clearest proofs.

 Bernstein helped build that proof line by line.